openstack-archive/surveil/doc/source/webui/directives/custom_directives.rst

 Components
-    Components on the other hand are where we specify all the others directives you want to inject in the current directive.
-For example, in the table directive we use components to specify columns.
+    Components is a list of directives to inject in the current directive.
+    For example, in the table directive, we use components to specify columns.

 .. code-block:: javascript